Cashing Out Your Junk: Garage Sale Tips For Success

 Advertising Is A Must

-• Advertise in the local newspaper and on popular free online classified sites like craigslist and kijiji.
-There are lots of online sites that will take your advertisement for free, but it’s only worthwhile if people in your city or locale actually use those sites.
+- Advertise in the local newspaper and on popular free online classified sites like Craigslist and Kijiji.
+Many other online sites will take your advertisement for free, but it’s only worthwhile if people in your city or locale actually use those sites.

-• Place signs in boulevards that are clear (and large) print
+- Place signs in boulevards that are in clear (and large) print.
+Post the signs along busy streets close to your home.

 Signage Details: Big, Bold, Clear Letters.
 Keep it simple.